calcuis/structural-data-auditing-model/README.md

 ```
 #### Model-9b (unstable loop)
 - Loop until the `current_sum` reach the `required_sum`
-- Reference model only right away
+- Reference model only right away (not for production)

 test it out by
 ```